Rylynnn/GSoC2017/README.md

 # GSoC2017 for Boost.Geometry
 ## Programming Compentency Test
 ### Source Code
-All the source code are in the file called "ProgrammingTest", and the README.md of it is the a rest of testcase which I used to test the correct of my code, all the functions in code is tested by myself so it may have little bugs.
-Every time you find bugs, it is very kind of you to send it to me using issue pages.
+All the source code are in the directory called "ProgrammingTest", and the README.md of it is the a rest of testcase which I used to test the correctness of my code, all the functions in code is tested by myself so it may have some bugs.
+If you find any bug, it is very kind of you to send it to me using issue pages.

 #### earth_point_GreatCircle
 earth_point_GreatCircle.hpp is the point on the earth with spherical model.
 I used [Great circle distance](https://en.wikipedia.org/wiki/Great-circle_distance)to calculate the point on the earth.